 Shoulder Physical Therapy

-At MNRS we provide shoulder physical therapy.
+At MNRS Physical Therapy we provide shoulder physical therapy.
 The shoulder is a complex joint that supports over 180 degrees of movement in multiple directions, such as rotations, spinning, sliding, and more.
 The shoulder consists of three bones (humerus, scapula, and clavicle), four joints, and other surrounding tissues, such as the muscles, ligaments, tendons, bursae, etc. Shoulder pain may occur due to injuries or damages to any of these components, so understanding the root cause is essential for recovery.

 Sprain/Strain